-One such tech, called Magnismartech, could be the future of sleeping.
+One such tech, called Magnismartech, could be the future of sleep.
 This is an app-enhanced 'bed system' that collects data and adjusts the mattress whilst you sleep to help improve your future 'sleeping experience'.
 It can even react and prevent potential snoring events.

 Pillows will also become WiFi connected to help you off to the land of Nod.

-Wireless charging is being rolled out by several tech companies and, interestingly, a Swedish furniture giant, IKEA.
+Wireless charging is being rolled out by several tech companies and, interestingly, the Swedish furniture giant, IKEA.
 They have started to integrate wireless charging into their flat packs which could become the norm in the not so distant future.

-This technology will certainly liberate us all from the oppression of lost, broken and trailing cables.
+This technology will certainly liberate us all from the oppression of lost, broken, and trailing cables.

-With the trend for making anything and everything 'smart', the humble fridge is the latest victim.
+With the trend for making anything and everything "smart", the humble fridge is the latest victim.
 Although fridges with screens are nothing new, integrating a smart device functionality is.

-Samsung's Family Hub Fridge, for example, could change the way we 'fridge' forever.
+Samsung's Family Hub Fridge, for example, could change the way we "fridge" forever.
 It can act as a hub for other smart devices in your home and perform tasks like notifying you when food is going out of date or finding you coupons for topping up your milk and eggs.